-One of Western Australia’s best-kept secrets is Wadjemup / Rottnest Island, a short flight or ferry ride from Perth.
+One of Western Australia’s most-loved destinations is Wadjemup / Rottnest Island—and it’s just a short ferry ride from Perth (flights and helicopter rides are also available).

-Rottnest Island has always been a favourite of locals.
-However, it has quickly become a popular vacation spot for visitors from other states and countries.
+Rottnest Island – also known as Rotto – has always been a favourite of locals.
+And over the years, it’s become a popular vacation spot for visitors from other states and countries, too.

 Snorkel in safety

-Rottnest beaches are universally adored, and the beaches surrounding The Basin are no exception.
-An easy bike ride or 10-minute walk from Thomson Bay, the Basin’s tidal pools are fringed with natural white sandy beaches and surrounded by a long reef.
+Rottnest beaches are universally adored, and the beaches of The Basin are no exception.
+An easy bike ride or 10-minute walk from Thomson Bay, The Basin’s tidal pools are fringed with natural white sand and surrounded by a long reef.

 Sheltered by pristine coral reef systems, the crystal clear waters of the Indian Ocean provide a haven for snorkelers.
 See abundant colourful fish and a beautiful array of purple, pink, and brown coral.